SwiftyVK/SwiftyVK/README.md

 )
 ```

-This way you can download all the other supported Vkontakte file types.
+This way you can upload all the other file types supported by Vkontakte.
 Can see the implementation of other types of loading in the library tests.

 Keep in mind that in some cases, such as uploading photos to a message, using this method, you just load the file to the server and get its ID.
 To send a message with photo, you need to add photo ID to the message.